 C.AMARAL: I’m reading Here, There and Everywhere, the memoir by [Beatles engineer and McCartney producer] Geoff Emerick.
 And just watched D’après une histoire vraie by Roman Polanski.

 YURY: Reality is my thing now.
 How it is distorted by media, corporations, and governments.
-Democracy is under attack — and Brazil is this forever laboratory for updating strategies and tools for massive brainwashing.
-Even before the 2016’s coup, the machine was working at its maximum here.
+Democracy is under attack—and Brazil is this forever laboratory for updating strategies and tools for massive brainwashing.
+Even before the 2016’s coup, the machine is working at its maximum here.
 The XXI century is turning into this complex vortex, echoes of the 1930s mixing with hyper-speed cables and environmental disasters.
-It is fascinating and brutal.
+It’s fascinating and brutal.

 If you had to choose one track that was the ultimate definition of your sound, which would it be and why?